A characterization of chains in dimension three: Chains

-Furthermore, the resulting Cartan connection $\phi$ uniquely determines $\iota^*\psi$ which coincides with what is obtained via the extension functor from chains of the 2D path geometry $(\cG_{D_r}\to N,\phi)$ as discussed in \ref{sec:an-overview-chains}.
-Thus, conditions (1),(2),(3) provide necessary and sufficient conditions for a 3D path geometry to arise as chains of a 2D path geometry. \end{proof} \begin{remark} Given a pair of second order ODEs, checking conditions (1),(2) and (3) only involves finding roots of a quartic, linear algebra and differentiation and can be verified straightforwardly.
+Furthermore, the resulting Cartan connection $\phi$ uniquely determines $\iota^*\psi$ which coincides with what is obtained via the extension functor from chains of the 3D para-CR geometry $(\cG_{D}\to N,\phi)$ as discussed in \ref{sec:an-overview-chains}.
+Thus, conditions (1),(2),(3) provide necessary and sufficient conditions for a 3D path geometry to arise as chains of a 3D para-CR geometry. \end{proof} \begin{remark} Given a pair of second order ODEs, checking conditions (1),(2) and (3) only involves finding roots of a quartic, linear algebra and differentiation and can be verified straightforwardly.
 Note that the line fields spanned by the vector fields $\tfrac{\partial}{\partial\alpha^1},\tfrac{\partial}{\partial\alpha^2}\tfrac{\partial}{\partial\beta^1},\tfrac{\partial}{\partial\beta^2}$ are well-defined on $\cG_{D_r}$ and, therefore, condition (3) is easy to verify.
+Equivalently, using Remark \ref{rmk:R-T-discriminant}, condition (3) can be given as expressing the absolute CR invariant $\bR$ in terms of $\Delta_{\bT_\cP}$ and checking that it is invariant with respect to the action of $B,$ i.e. the fibers of $\cG_D\to N.$ Also, in the proof above we changed the subscript $D_r,$ which reflects the root type according to Remark \ref{rmk:D-r-curvature-type}, to $D$ so that it is consistent with the statement of Theorem \ref{thm:3D-path-CR-para-CR}.

 Lastly, we point out that the curvature of path geometries in dimensions larger than 3 cannot be represented as a binary polynomial.
-Nevertheless, one can find a replacement for condition (1) in Corollary \ref{cor:3d-path-geometries-chain-characterization} for the curvature of path geometries defined by chains of higher dimensional (para-)CR structures.
+Nevertheless, one can find a replacement for condition (1) in Theorem \ref{thm:3D-path-CR-para-CR} for the curvature of path geometries defined by chains of higher dimensional (para-)CR structures.
 However, condition (3) is never true for chains of non-flat (para-)CR structures in higher dimensions. \end{remark}